junxit/us-congress-bills-114/metadata.md

 - 2015-02-27 — Introduced in Senate
 - 2015-02-27 — Read twice and referred to the Committee on Environment and Public Works.
+- 2015-04-29 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2015-05-04 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+Without written report.
+- 2015-05-04 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+Without written report.
+- 2015-05-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 65.